 They’ll be really friendly, but then they’ll ignore you

 There are a few cats that often walk through my yard, but most of them run away when I try to approach them.
 But a few weeks ago I was sitting on my porch and one of them joined me, even climbing into my lap for a while.
-I was so pleased about it and couldn’t wait for Dan to come home so I could tell him that I had finally made friends with a cat!
+I was so pleased about it and couldn’t wait to tell everyone that I had finally made friends with a cat!

 But then a few days later I saw him outside again and he totally ignored me.
 It was like the day on the porch never happened!